You settle comfortably in bed and are halfway between wakefulness and falling sleep when suddenly you realize you’ve stopped breathing:

 A Type of Sleep Apnea Scarier than Obstructive Sleep Apnea

-“Transitional sleep apnea, also known as central sleep apnea, occurs when the patient periodically doesn’t breathe at all or breathes very shallowly so that there is a lack of oxygen,” says Dr. C. Phillip Amoils, MD, chief of surgery at Sinus Center LA in Pacific Palisades, CA, and a board certified otolaryngologist with SC-ENT Ear, Nose & Throat Specialists in CA.
+“Transitional sleep apnea, also known as central sleep apnea, occurs when the patient periodically doesn’t breathe at all or breathes very shallowly so that there is a lack of oxygen,” says Dr. C. Phillip Amoils, MD, a board certified otolaryngologist with SC-ENT Ear, Nose & Throat Specialists in CA.

 “This causes the patient to wake up, at least briefly,” continues Dr. Amoils.